-The proposed Rule 310 will help recover the costs of administering the permitting program as proposed in Rule 215, AGRICULTURAL PERMIT REQUIREMENTS AND NEW AGRICULTURAL PERMIT REVIEW.
-Therefore, Staff recommends that the Board take these amendments into consideration and approve them at the next Board hearing.
+The proposed Rule 310 will help recover the costs of administering the permitting program as adopted in Rule 215, AGRICULTURAL PERMIT REQUIREMENTS AND NEW AGRICULTURAL PERMIT REVIEW.
+Therefore, Staff recommends that the Board approve the attached resolution to adopt new Rule 310.